 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Weaver Appraisal Group is always eager to elaborate on any concerns you might have about appraisals in Butner and Granville County.
+Weaver Appraisal Group is always prepared to answer any questions you might have about appraisals in Butner and Granville County.

-Contact Weaver Appraisal Group today to talk about how we can help solve your valuation problems.
+Contact us today to see how we can help you with your valuation problems.